 Conversely, given any $U_\T$-algebra $A$ we may define its \emph{spectrum} to be the type of $U_\T$-algebra homomorphisms

 The quasi-coherence principle in $\Set[\T]$ proposed by \citet{blechschmidt2021using} is, then, that for any \emph{finitely presented} $U_\T$-algebra $A$, the canonical homomorphism

 obtained on elements by transposing the evaluation map $A\times \spec A\to U_\T$ is an equivalence.
-Types of the form $\spec A$ for such $A$ are called \emph{affine} by \citet{blechschmidt2021using}.
-This in fact induces an internal duality between finitely presented $U_\T$-algebras and affine types.
+Types of the form $\spec A$ for such $A$ are called `affine' by \citet{blechschmidt2021using}.
+This in fact induces an internal duality between finitely presented $U_\T$-algebras and `affine' types.
 In particular, it implies Blass's result.

-The appearance of finite presentation in the above formulation of quasi-coherence is perhaps misleading.
-Following the development of \citet{blechschmidt2021using,blechschmidt2020general}, it is clear that the quasi-coherence principle for finitely presented algebras can be generalised to larger cardinality, if we enlarge the site of the classifying topos $\Set[\T]$.
+The appearance of finite presentation in the formulation of quasi-coherence above is perhaps misleading.
+Following the development of \citet{blechschmidt2021using,blechschmidt2020general}, it is clear that the quasi-coherence principle with respect to finitely presented algebras can be generalised to larger cardinality, if we enlarge the site of the classifying topos $\Set[\T]$.
 For instance, one can consider

 where $\mmod\T\cp$ denotes the category of \emph{countably presented} $\T$-models.
-In this case, countably presented $U_\T$-algebras will be quasi-coherent in $\Set[\T]_\omega$.
+In this case, the quasi-coherence principle will hold also with respect to \emph{countably presented} $U_\T$-algebras.
 This is the theoretical basis in a recent approach for synthetic topology suggested by \citet{cherubini2024foundation}, who consider a variation on the quasi-coherence principle for \emph{countably} presented Boolean algebras.
 Horn theories $\T$ whose operations have \emph{countable} arity can also be considered in this case, so long as the base topos $\Set$ satisfies countable choice.